sidfishus/TextParse/README.md

 I quickly gave up on the idea of creating a psuedo language because it was taking me too long to parse it and was too verbose and difficult to follow when describing complex parse algorithm's.
 However the C# class syntax I was already using to create the parse statements as a result of parsing the psuedo language seemed appropriate for the task and had the added benefit of removing the need for an intermediate language.

 ### Simple Example ###
 Below is a simple example I created for the purpose of illustrating the syntax of a TextParse program.
-For more complex examples see [https://chrissiddall.azurewebsites.net/textparse](https://chrissiddall.azurewebsites.net/textparse):
+For more complex examples see the built in examples at https://chrissiddall.azurewebsites.net/textparse:

 ```
 using System;